TheBlueHeron/BlueHeron.Collections.CharTrie/README.md

 ## TODO

 1. Refactor Node.Character to Node.Characters char array to compress branches with one child into a single node (cf. a HAT-Trie)
-2. Fix issue where a word that contains the needed pattern multiple times is returned multiple times.

 ## Nodes as class